nokka/nokka.github.io/content/posts/d2-binary-parser.md

 The attributes section while having a fixed length do introduce some interesting complexity.
 The attributes layout consists of a list of attributes such as strength, dexterity, health or mana.
 Each attribute starts with a `9 bit` ID that will be immediately followed by an `n` bit value.
-The list is finally terminated by a `9 bit` `0x1ff` value.
+The list is finally terminated by a `9 bit` `0x1ff` ID.
 Every attribute value has a different bit length and the mapping can be found [here](https://github.com/nokka/d2s/blob/master/attributes.go#L44-L61).

 This is interesting because the data is no longer byte aligned.
 Simply put this means data can span several